 Aug.
 27, 1976 – Actress Sarah Chalke was born in Ottawa, Ontario, Canada.

 Aug.
 27, 1977 - The Sparta Academy Warriors were scheduled to open their 1977 football season in Evergreen on this Saturday night at Stuart-McGehee Field.
 Kickoff was set for eight o’clock against their traditional rival, the Greenville Academy Tornadoes.
 Head Coach Mike Bledsoe and assistant “Bo” Owens stated that their squad of 21 had been working hard and showing lots of enthusiasm.

 Aug.
 27, 1981 – Mike Qualls’ long-running “From the Sidelines” sports column made its first appearance in The Monroe Journal.

 Aug.
 27, 1982 - Oakland Athletics outfielder Rickey Henderson stole his 119th base of the year, breaking Hall of Famer Lou Brock's 1979 record for stolen bases in a season.

 Aug.
-27, 1985 – “Claiborne-Murphy Bridge” at Claiborne, which opened to traffic in October 1930, was demolished, replaced by more modern bridge.
+27, 1985 – The “Claiborne-Murphy Bridge” at Claiborne, which opened to traffic in October 1930, was demolished and was replaced by a more modern bridge.

 Aug.
 27, 1986 – Excel’s Scott Bell played offensive tackle for the University of Alabama in the Tide’s 16-10 win over Ohio State in the “Kickoff Classic” in New York City.
 Between his careers at Excel and Alabama, he played offensive tackle at Miss.
 Delta Jr. College, where he was named to the Mississippi Junior College Conference All-State Football Team in 1985.